- Only one Region of interest per project can be drawn.

 To draw a Region of interest:

-- To place the following vertices move the mouse to the desired location and left-click, then release the mouse button.
+- To place the following vertices, move the mouse to the desired location, left-click, and release the mouse button.

 - (Optional) Click Esc to cancel the creation of the area.